Advanced Diploma of Leadership and Management

 Recognition of Prior Learning (RPL/RCC)

-Upon enrollment of all learning programs, AIA code of practice of practice states that all candidates for assessment will be offered RPL.
+Upon enrollment of all learning programs, AIA code of practice states that all candidates for assessment will be offered RPL.
 This is reiterated in the student handbook and acknowledged in writing RPL is an assessment process that assesses an individual’s non-formal and informal learning to determine the extent to which that individual has achieved the required learning outcomes, competency outcomes, or standards for entry to and/or partial or total completion of a qualification.

 “Recognition of prior learning is an assessment process that involves assessment of an individual’s relevant prior learning (including formal, informal and non-formal learning) to determine the credit outcomes of an individual application for credit” (Source AQF)